-Parga nestles in a stunning bay hemmed in by the islet of Panagia and has a unique combination of the natural beauty of the Ionian - lush vegetation, colourful flowers and turquoise seas, and the rugged mountainous backdrop of Epirus.
-The village of Parga is built like a huge amphitheatre stretching from the harbour up to the old Turkish market, all the houses clinging as much to each other as the hillside.
+Parga nestles in a stunning bay hemmed in by the islet of Panagia and combines colourful flowers and turquoise seas, and the rugged mountainous backdrop of Epirus.
+The village of Parga is built like a huge amphitheatre stretching from the harbour up to the old Turkish market.

-Parga is a beautiful small town which many people visit each year on day trips from Corfu.
+Parga is a small town which many people visit each year on day trips from Corfu.
 Waiting to be rediscovered is a fantastic history and incredible unspoilt mountain and coastal scenery.
-Parga's residents are a proud and friendly people and a holiday here offers easy access to undiscovered towns and villages across mainland Greece.
+Parga's residents are a proud, friendly people and a holiday here offers easy access to undiscovered towns and villages across mainland Greece.

-All around Parga you will find every open space covered with olive trees (still a major source of income for many families) and every garden and yard has orange and lemon trees.
-The latter when in bloom are a brilliant white with an enchanting scent which fills the air around the town.
-At the harbour the fishing boats vie for a spot with the water taxis waiting to take you to Valtos Beach, out across the sea to Paxos or to a quiet spot of your own along the coast.
-Behind these there is a wide choice of excellent tavernas and sometimes lively cafes and bars.
+All around Parga every open space is covered with olive trees (still a major source of income for many families) and every garden and yard has orange and lemon trees.
+At the harbour fishing boats vie for a spot with the water taxis waiting to take you to Valtos Beach, out across the sea to Paxos or to a quiet spot of your own along the coast.
+Behind these there is a wide choice of excellent tavernas and lively cafes and bars.

-At night Parga shows another side of its beauty - the large Venetian castle on the high headland between the town and Valtos Beach is illuminated up into the sky and across the sea.
-Nature has abundantly gifted it with many wonders, delightful sights, superb beaches and bays, a sea with crystal clear waters and a sunny, healthy environment.
-Little wonder then that Parga is regarded by many as being one of the most beautiful towns in all of Greece.
+At night Parga shows another side of its beauty - the large Venetian castle on the high headland between the town and Valtos Beach is illuminated up into the sky and across the bay.
+Little wonder then that Parga is regarded by many as being one of the most beautiful towns in Greece.

 The Acrothea enjoys a prime position, overlooking Parga's harbour front and beautiful bay.